 What everyone needs to know

-- Funding cycles roll over automatically.
-If there is a reconfiguration in place and it has been approved by the current cycle's ballot, it will be used.
-Otherwise, a copy of the current funding cycle will be used with an updated
+- If a reconfiguration fails to be approved by a ballot, it will not be used.
+Instead, a copy of the current funding cycle will be used.

 What you'll want to know if you're building

 - A ballot is a custom contract that adheres to the

 IJBFundingCycleBallotinterface, which can be attached to a project's funding cycles to create restrictive conditions according to which proposed funding cycle reconfigurations must follow in order to take effect.